confluence/python-textbok/python_notes/Packaging_and_Testing.rst

 * The minimum before-tax charge of 59.400 cents applies to all calls to any destination up to 50km away and 89.000 cents for any destination further than 50km away.
 * Calls are charged on a per-second basis at 0.759 cents per second (<= 50km) and 1.761 cents per second (> 50km)
-* Off-peak seconds (from 19:00:00 to 06:59:59 the next day) are given a discount of 60% (<= 50km) and 50% (> 50km) off the above rate
+* Off-peak seconds (from 19:00:00 to 06:59:59 the next day) are given a discount of 40% off (<= 50km) and 50% off (> 50km) off the above rate
-* If the type of call was share-call AND the destination is more than 50km away, the cost to the user will be 50% (minimum charge still applies).
+* If the type of call was share-call AND the destination is more than 50km away, there is a discount of 50% off after any off-peak discount (minimum charge still applies).
 However, share-calls over shorter distances are not discounted.
 * Finally, VAT of 14% is added to give the final cost.

 Your program should ask for the following input:

 * The starting time of the call (to be split up into hours, minutes and seconds)
-* The duration of the call (to be split up into hours, minutes and seconds)
+* The duration of the call (to be split up into minutes and seconds)
 * Whether the duration was more than 50km away
 * Whether the call was share-call

 Hint: you can prompt the user to input hours, minutes and seconds at once by asking for a format like *HH:MM:SS* and splitting the resulting string by the delimiter.
-For simplicity, you may assume that the user will enter valid input, and that no call will exceed 23 hours, 59 minutes and 59 seconds.
+You may assume that the user will enter valid input, and that no call will exceed 59 minutes and 59 seconds.

-..
-Todo: make this simpler?
-Go back to calls of max 1 hour?

 Your program should output the following information: